 Lumpkin County Middle School - Jennifer Wade

-Lumpkin County High School - Radford Windham
+Lumpkin County High School - Amy Wade/ Mark Wall

 The goal of the Lumpkin County School System Special Education Department is to provide the appropriate supports and services that will prepare our students with disabilities for post-secondary education, work, and independent living.
 According to IDEA, special education services are available to all students identified with IDEA eligibility in our school district.
 We believe that:

-*All students with disabilities should be educated with their non disabled peers to the maximum extent appropriate and to receive a high quality education.
+*All students with disabilities should be educated with their non-disabled peers to the maximum extent appropriate and to receive a high-quality education.

-*All students with disabilities should be provided with authentic opportunities to learn through the use of specialized research-based instruction, related services, supplemental aids and supports, assistive technology, and ongoing training for teachers and other other service providers.
+*All students with disabilities should be provided with authentic opportunities to learn through the use of specialized research-based instruction, related services, supplemental aids and supports, assistive technology, and ongoing training for teachers and other service providers.

-The Lumpkin County School System offers a full range of special education services for disabled and exceptional school age children.
-This include programs and related services for students who are learning disabled, emotionally / behaviorally disordered, speech impaired, visually impaired, physically impaired, hearing impaired, intellectually disabled, autistic, traumatic brain injury, significantly developmentally delayed, and other health impaired.
+The Lumpkin County School System offers a full range of special education services for disabled and exceptional school-age children.
+This includes programs and related services for students who are learning disabled, emotionally / behaviorally disordered, speech impaired, visually impaired, physically impaired, hearing impaired, intellectually disabled, autistic, traumatic brain injury, significantly developmentally delayed, and other health impaired.
 Any disabled child, age three (3) as of September 1st, through age eighteen (18), or through age twenty-one (21) dependent on his or her program of study is eligible for special education services.
 Services and supports are determined on an individual basis for each student identified with eligibility, ages 3-21, through an Individualized Education Plan (IEP).